notken12/arcadecord/README.md

 5. The website broadcasts the player's actions to the server so that gameplay is recorded.
 6. The server notifies the website when other players finish their turns and gives an updated state of the game.
 7. The Discord bot will send messages about events such as players finishing turns and when the game is over.

+## Example game

+See the example game in the `/games/types/example` folder.
+This is the easiest way to get started with making an Arcadecord game.

 ## Discord bot